husisusi/check_rundeck_jobs/README.md

 # check_rundeck_jobs
-Check if all Rundeck jobs succeed,and list fail Jobs.
+Check if all Rundeck jobs succeed and list fail Jobs.
 ## Works with MYSQL und MariaDB Database.

 1. To use it, you have to create readonly DB user on your MYSQL\MariaDB Rundeck DB Server.<br>